fieldpapers/fp-web/README.md

 * `DEFAULT_CENTER` - Default center for atlas composition (when a geocoder is unavailable).
 Expected to be in the form `<zoom>/<latitude>/<longitude>`.
   Optional.
+* `ATLAS_COMPLETE_WEBHOOKS` - A comma separated string of URLs.
+Optional.
+When an atlas moves to the state 'complete' fieldpapers will POST the JSON representation of the atlas to each URL.

 ### Running Tests